Environmentalism

 A solution is needed now — and bioengineered plants just might be a huge part of it.

-Here at Neoplants, we’re working to build the first generation of bioengineered plants to fight indoor air pollution — with Neo P1 at the forefront of our journey.
+Here at Neoplants, we’re working to build the first generation of bioengineered plants to fight indoor air pollution — with Neo P1Opens in a new tab. at the forefront of our journey.
 Neo P1 is a new variety of Pothos that works to capture some of the most dangerous indoor air pollutants.
 It’s gorgeous for your home, and good for the world.

 Interested?
-Join our waitlist to gain first access to Neo P1.
+Join our waitlistOpens in a new tab. to gain first access to Neo P1.

 Bibliography: